Skip to main content

 Modes

-Plan vs Agent modes
+Plan and Agent modes

 • Analyzes your codebase without making changes